 How would you feel if you had to give a presentation?
 Might you start sweating?
 Feel your body temperature rising?
 Feel very conscious that you are the centre of attention?
 Become increasingly aware of other physical symptoms such as shaky hands, a quivering voice and difficulties speaking properly?
 Sound familiar?

-People with SAD have ongoing, high levels of anxiety about social or performance-driven conditions.
+People with social anxiety have ongoing, high levels of anxiety about social or performance-driven conditions.
 In these situations, they feel like they are being scrutinised by others and can really feel quite embarrassed.
-Fear of public speaking is one of the most common fears, but people with SAD can feel anxious interacting with other people or even just being around them.
+Fear of public speaking is one of the most common fears, but people with social anxiety can feel anxious interacting with other people or even just being around them.

 - They hold unrealistically high standards of themselves, believing that they must perform perfectly in all social situations.

 - They consider themselves as either unattractive, inferior or even weird.

 - They believe they are in danger of doing something very embarrassing while in the company of others.